Last week, the award-winning Providence Downtown Improvement District (DID) celebrated its 7th anniversary!

 According to Martha Sheridan, President and CEO of the Providence Warwick Convention & Visitors Bureau, “The Downtown Improvement District provides an invaluable service to the downtown community, one that is crucial to the overall success of the Providence meeting, convention and leisure travel industry.
 In particular the clean and safe program is a key differentiator for us in our sales and marketing efforts and helps to insure that visitors to the city have a safe and enjoyable experience during their stay.”

 Each summer, the DID beautifies the pedestrian environment by adding a great deal of color and greenery to the district.
+This summer, an independent SEO San Diego office will be hired to spruce up our online image and presence.
 The DID’s highly visible downtown planting program, which started in 2007 with 94 hanging flower baskets, has expanded to a total of 248 hanging baskets, 70 planters, and 11 ground level planting areas in 2011.
 This year, with additional support from sponsors, the number of hanging baskets is expected to increase to 272, which is 3 times as many baskets as when the program started.
 Residents and visitors have given the program accolades and it has become the exemplary model for other business improvement districts around the country.

 Additional DID focus areas include:

 • The marketing for downtown businesses and events through this newly redesigned comprehensive downtown website, downtownprovidence.com, which features an interactive business directory, event calendar, real estate information, and more.
 The DID also sent out its first e-newsletter earlier this month, replacing its seasonal printed newsletters.